 Meet the FabCab team

 Don is an architect with a holistic approach.
-He helps FabCab with project implementation and stock plan development.
 He is experienced in a broad range of project types, including residential work ranging from low-income urban housing to high-end waterfront homes, as well as social service facilities, building envelope remediation, historic preservation, adaptive reuse, urban infill, cottage developments and urban design.
 His interests include urban regeneration, historic preservation, universal design and walkability as aspects of sustainability.
 He was drawn to FabCab by their goals of mainstreaming universal design and bringing good design to a wider audience through pre-fabrication.
 Registered as an architect in Washington and New York states, Don holds a bachelor’s degree in architecture from Syracuse University and a certificate in design firm leadership and management from the University of Washington.

-Nancy has more than 15 years experience brand and marketing communications experience, working in both B2C and B2B businesses for multi-national corporations and small companies.
+Nancy has more than 20 years experience brand and marketing communications experience, working in both B2C and B2B businesses for multi-national corporations and small companies.
 She has a deep appreciation for well-made things and uncomplicated design.
 Nancy holds a B.A. in German Language and Cultural Anthropology from the University of Oregon.
 One of her favorites quotes is from Heinrich Tessenow, “The simple thing is not always the best, but the best thing is always simple.”
 (Translated from the German.)

 Bruce is co-owner of FabCab and is a program/project manager specializing in business development, information technology, and digital media projects.
 He helps FabCab with business planning, operations, software platforms, website design, and social media efforts.
-Bruce brings over 15 years of computer expertise to the FabCab team.
+Bruce brings over 20 years of management and computer expertise to the FabCab team.
 Focusing on roles in software and people management, he has worked in environments ranging from startups to large corporations.
 Bruce holds a B.S. in Computer Science and a B.A. in Music from Pacific Lutheran University.